University of Central Florida uses Catchbox to enhance the lecture experience

 A wide array of highly-ranked degree programs, alongside an innovative and inclusive approach to education, have made the University of Central Florida (UCF) a top destination for ambitious students from all over the world.
-Today, with an enrollment of more than 70,000 students, UCF is the second-largest university in the United States.

-Accommodating so many diverse people with diverse needs and diverse challenges is no small task, but it's one that UCF takes seriously, as ensuring every person can get the most out of their education is a key part of the university's sustained appeal and success.
+Supporting the success of students with diverse needs and diverse challenges is no small task, but it's one that UCF takes seriously, as ensuring every person can get the most out of their education is a key part of the university's sustained appeal and success.
 And a core element of this effort for accessibility is the lecture experience.

 “We want every student regardless of location, or other challenges to hear and see as clearly as possible what the professor is trying to demonstrate or lecture,” says Scott Pritchett, Manager of multimedia services at the University of Central Florida.

 That's why UCF sought to set up audio enhancement in every room for assisted listening, audio capture, and voice lift.

 To help realize this goal, UCF's AV team recently turned to Catchbox after the Catchbox Clip caught their attention as one of the most user-friendly wireless clip-on microphones on the market.
 The team was on the lookout for a simple, reliable, compact, and comfortable local voice lift and lecture capture audio solution for their professors and the Catchbox Clip wearable lav mic ticked every box.

 Currently, the rollout is in full swing.
 More than 30 lecture halls have been equipped with Catchbox microphones (Clips and Cubes), and the goal is to install them in 100 rooms by the end of year, with additional plans for hundreds more in the years to come.